 Advising Procedures for the College of Agriculture, Natural Resources and Human Sciences

-All freshmen and sophomores must by advised by the college academic advisor, who is located in the Dean's Office, Support Services Building Room 111.
-Students need to make an appointment with upon their arrival to the university.
+All students must be advised by the college academic advisor, who is located in the Dean's Office, Support Services Building Room 110.
+Students need to make an advising appointment with their advisor every semester.
 Students that fail to do so will have a "hold" placed on their records until they complete this appointment.

-Upon entry into the Junior year, students will be advised by a departmental faculty member.
+Every student will be advised by a departmental faculty member for career advising.

 Certified - Dr. Randall Williams